HermannBjorgvin/Kennitala/README.md

         If passed a string with non-digit characters included it removes them before validating

     kennitala.format([string, int], ?[string]);
         returns string

         Ensures datatype is string, then matches and removes all non-digit characters and adds a traditional '-' spacer between 6th and 7th digit.
-This can be customized with an optional 2nd argument.
+This can be customized with an optional 2nd parameter.

     kennitala.clean([string, int]);
         returns string